 Editors Note: BMO Harris Bradley Center was demolished in early 2019.
 The Golden Eagles now play at the new Fiserv Forum.
-Be on the lookout for a new review of the Marquette Golden Eagles at Fiserv Forum in the near future.

 When a venue hosts multiple teams it can be difficult to differentiate the atmosphere enough to make it feel like a distinctive home for different tenants.
 This can be even harder to accomplish when a college team plays in the home of a professional franchise.
 While the primary tenant of the BMO Harris Bradley Center is the Milwaukee Bucks, it also serves as the home of Marquette Golden Eagles basketball and is that rare arena that provides two distinct game day experiences.